 - LumiraDX processes data relating to patients using INRStar under the legal basis of public interest / task and the delivery of direct health care.

 - Anonymised patient data is shared with Midlands and Lancashire Commissioning Support Unit and NHS Business Services Authority as part of a Patient Experience Survey pilot on behalf of NHS England.
 Data is processed under the legal basis of public interest and the management of healthcare systems.
 Patients can decline to take part in the survey or they can opt out of their data leaving the practice for any purpose other than their direct health care, by completing a Type 1 opt out form available on our website or from reception.

 - GP Hubs.
 We provide extended access services to our patients, at hubs across the city and in Hedge End.
 This means you can access medical services outside of our normal working hours.
-In order to provide you with this service, we have formal arrangements in place with the Clinical Commissioning Groups (Southampton City and West Hampshire) and the providers of the service, Southampton Primary Care Limited and Eastleigh Southern Parishes Network, also known as the “hubs”.
+In order to provide you with this service, we have formal arrangements in place with the Integrated Care Board (Hampshire & Isle of Wight) and the providers of the service, Southampton Primary Care Limited and Eastleigh Southern Parishes Network, also known as the “hubs”.
 This means the “hubs” will have to have access to your medical record to be able to offer you the service.
 Please note, to ensure that those practices comply with the law and to protect the use of your information, we have very robust data sharing agreements and other clear arrangements in place to ensure your data is always protected and used for those purposes only

 - Local data sharing schemes.
 These schemes enable healthcare professionals outside of the Surgery to view information from your GP record, with your explicit consent, should that need arise.
 These schemes are as follows: